Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 That said, a couple of questions come to mind:

-3. Could you instead use extra effort to directly boost ST Roll, not ST?
+- Could you use extra effort to directly boost ST Roll, not ST?

 Let’s see…